Roles

 Administrator

-Use case: Business owners, IT administrators, system managers
+Business owners, IT admins

 Backoffice

-Use case: Head office staff, product teams, operations managers
+Head office staff, operations managers

 Store Manager (Butikksjef)

-Use case: Store managers, assistant managers, shift supervisors with full responsibility
+Store managers, shift supervisors

 Salesperson (Selger)

-Use case: Sales associates, customer service representatives, retail staff
+Sales associates, retail staff

 Accounting (Regnskap)